Village Home

 The park management team works hard to be as ecologically sound as possible.
 We compost our clippings and use them on the park as a mulch.
 Recycling bins are also provided for park users.

-This information is taken from one of the park's heritage information boards.
+The information above taken from one of the park's heritage information boards.
 You can download this and other boards as PDF files - see the Heritage Boards section.

 Heritage Lottery Funded